 Brightness: The output of light from a source is measured in lumens.
 How many lumens should you need?
-For casual use around a campsite, 100 to 200 lumens is about right; for night time walking and navigation, you'll want to look at 200 to 500 lumens; for trail running or mountaineering, or skiing, you'll want to consider upwards of 500 lumens in order to get the clear illumination of a wide area in front of you.
+For casual use around a campsite, 100 to 200 lumens is about right.
+With night time walking and navigation, you'll want to look at 200 to 500 lumens.
+Then for trail running, mountaineering, or skiing, you'll want to consider upwards of 500 lumens in order to get the clear illumination of a wide area in front of you.

 Beam distance: This usually goes hand in hand with brightness - the brighter a head torch, often the greater its maximum distance.
 But a very long distance of hundreds of metres normally requires a focused beam.
 Consider how important this is for your outdoor pursuits.

 Ruggedness: The ruggedness of a head torch is more or less determined by its IP (ingress protection) rating.
 The IP is followed by two digits - the first determining dust protection (scale of 0 to 6), the second against moisture (scale of 0 to 9).
 Head torches don't often have a first digit in their IP rating, and instead use an 'X'.
 This means they haven't been tested against dust protection, but this doesn't necessarily matter if the head torch has good moisture protection (IPX4 or more) because it should result in good dust-proofing too.

 Battery: Naturally, you want as long a battery life from your head torch as possible.
 This does rely on the size of the battery, but also the settings the head torch has that may or may not allow you to turn down the brightness.
 A larger battery will result in a head torch being heavier too, which is worth remembering.
 Also, that brighter head torches likely require bigger batteries and will therefore be heavier.

 Consider rechargeable versus standard batteries too.
 The former are very convenient but might require you to take a power bank with you.